 The European French dub uses mostly Belgian actors, while the returning Star Wars characters have their lines recorded in Paris with French actors.

-Irony as She Is Cast: Vanessa Marshall is fluent in French, yet Hera is the only Twi'lek we've seen that does not have a French accent.
+Irony as She Is Cast: Vanessa Marshall is fluent in French, yet Hera is the only Twi'lek from Ryloth we've seen that does not have a French accent.
 "Homecoming" establishes that she once did have a French accent, as evidenced by a brief Accent Relapse.